LohithAmal/Node.js/readme.md

  **Web developers commonly create or use tools that automate tasks from the command line, like generating webpages, creating README.md files, and even downsizing image folders.**

+ * in the frontend projects we used to create a HTML file then script the javascript file path to activate the javascript but in node.js we dont need to do all those steps jsut create a javascript file and use the command line to execute it.

+ ## Node.js removes certain limitations for JavaScript developers.
+Some popular uses for Node.js include the following:

+* Creating web servers for a client to make a request to

+* Communicating in real time with a chat or livestream

+* Cleaning up and optimizing code

+* Using the Internet of Things (IoT), such as controlling a thermostat or lights in a house